Icinga/icinga-doc/markdown/de/sample-cgi.md

 # INTERVAL LENGTH
 # This is the seconds per unit interval as used in the
-# host/contact/service configuration files.
-Setting this to 60 means
-# that each interval is one minute long (60 seconds).
-Other settings
 # have not been tested much, so your mileage is likely to vary...

 interval_length=60